PlumeScript/Plume/doc/reference_std.md

 ### File System I/O

-Unlike `import`, the following functions do not use the `plume_path` resolution logic and expect direct file system paths.
+Unlike `import`, the following functions do not use the `plume.path` resolution logic and expect direct file system paths.

 *   `read(path)`: Reads the content of the file at `path` and returns it as a string.
 *   `write(path, ...items)`: Writes the concatenated string representation of `items` to the file at `path`.